shreyas250825/Gen-AI-Carrier-Platform/README.md

 - Update documentation for API changes
 - Ensure cross-browser compatibility

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is developed for academic, research, and hackathon purposes.
+Commercial usage is subject to licensing and approval.

 ## Acknowledgments

 - Built with FastAPI and React
-- AI capabilities powered by OpenAI GPT models
+- AI capabilities powered by AWS Generative AI services
 - UI components styled with Tailwind CSS
 - Icons from Lucide React
+- Developed for AWS ImpactX Challenge – IIT Bombay TechFest